 Barnstable County AmeriCorps Cape Cod (ACC) offers a diverse group of trained adults a residential living opportunity serving the critical environmental and disaster preparedness needs of Barnstable County.
 Part of a national network, it pairs service-minded volunteers with citizens, educators, scientists, and environmental professionals to promote land and water conservation, environmental education and disaster preparedness.

-A pioneering Program Partner, Payomet Performing Arts Center in Truro (PPACT) , has its seasonal tent located at the Highlands Center.
-PPACT produces affordable, professional theatre, art, and music.
-Their programming at this site includes drama classes, yoga, independent films, music, storytelling, period actors, magicians, political satirist and much more.
+Our pioneering Program Partner occupies a seasonal tent at the Highlands Center site.
+Payomet Performing Arts Center in Truro (PPACT) produces professional theatre and music.
+Their annual programming includes a wide array of national and emerging musicians, circus arts classes, independent films, speakers and community events, and more.
 PPACT is a member of the Cape Cod Theatre Coalition.

 Truro Center for the Arts at Castle Hill oversees the management and facilitation of a wood burning kiln, operating ceramics programs at the site.
 The installation of the wood burning kiln in partnership with HCI constitutes a joint effort that fosters benefits to local artists and craftspeople, attractiveness to visitors, and a unique form of artistic education in the community.

 Researchers with the Provincetown Center for Coastal Studies investigate coastal processes from an observation shed on site.
 Such studies provide valuable insight into coastline erosion and sediment movement.